dejarobs/Active-Directory/README.md

 This project demonstrates the deployment and administration of an enterprise Active Directory environment hosted in Microsoft Azure.

 The lab includes configuring a Windows Server Domain Controller, joining a Windows 11 client to the domain, managing users and groups, configuring Group Policy, implementing NTFS permissions, reviewing Windows Security events, performing PowerShell administration, and documenting the entire deployment.
+Hosting the environment in Microsoft Azure simulates enterprise cloud infrastructure commonly used in production environments.

 ## Objectives

-- Install Windows Server 2022
+- Install Windows Server 2025
 - Configure a Domain Controller
 - Install Active Directory Domain Services (AD DS)
 - Create Organizational Units (OUs)
 - Create and manage users and groups
-- Join Windows 11 to the domain
+- Join a Windows 11 client to the Active Directory domain
 - Configure Group Policy Objects (GPOs)
 - Document the lab with screenshots
+- Use PowerShell to administer and monitor Active Directory

 ## Lab Environment